junxit/us-congress-bills-117/metadata.md

 - 2022-07-18 — Placed on the Union Calendar, Calendar No. 325.
 - 2022-07-18 — Reported by the Committee on Natural Resources.
 H. Rept.
 117-418.
 - 2022-07-18 — Reported by the Committee on Natural Resources.
 H. Rept.
 117-418.
+- 2022-07-19 — Considered as unfinished business. (consideration: CR H6867-6868)
+- 2022-07-19 — Motion to reconsider laid on the table Agreed to without objection.
+- 2022-07-19 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 397 - 22 (Roll no. 378). (text: 7/18/2022 CR H6698)
+- 2022-07-19 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 397 - 22 (Roll no. 378).